St. George, Utah·University·Official program page ↗

 Documents cannot be reused between cycles; reapplicants resubmit all materials, including a new HSRT score, through Slate.

-About the Utah Tech University nursing program
+About Utah Tech University's Dental Hygiene program

 Utah Tech University in St. George requires the HSRT for Dental Hygiene admission.
 Science courses must be complete and graded before the January application; there is no published HSRT cutoff.